Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Application to Hippocampus Segmentation

+After initialization, we run 150,000 iterations of a single Monte Carlo Markov chain, thinning to every $50^{\text{th}}$ draw.
+The last 1,500 realizations are retained as an approximate sample from the posterior distribution.
+We examine trace plots and ergodic averages of the $\B{\delta}$ coefficients as a convergence diagnostic.
+Supplementary Figure 5 displays these plots along with the Geweke statistics and lag 1 autocorrelations, all of which suggest convergence.
+The MCMC routine is coded in \texttt{R} and \texttt{C++} via the \texttt{Rcpp} package \citep{RcppPack} and executed on a Dell Precision T3620 desktop PC running Windows 10 with an Intel Xeon 4.1 GHz CPU and 64GB RAM.
+It takes approximately 17 hours to run.

-Figure \ref{fig:ADNIppm} displays the approximate posterior probability map for hippocampus inclusion, along with the point-wise standard deviations.
+Figure \ref{fig:ADNIppm} displays the posterior probability map for hippocampus inclusion, along with the point-wise standard deviations.
 The highest probabilities of inclusion are near the centers of the two regions.
 There is considerable uncertainty about the edges.
 If a researcher were only interested in the hippocampal volume for the patient, these probabilities could be used directly to estimate the volume, as discussed below.

 One can threshold the posterior probabilities to obtain a binary inclusion map.
-After thresholding, we compare the resulting segmentation to those obtained by simple majority voting, globally-weighted majority voting, locally-weighted majority voting, and joint label fusion \cite[JLF;][]{JLF13}.
-The global weighting is inversely proportional to each atlases average T1 intensity difference from the target.
+After thresholding, we compare the resulting segmentation to those obtained by simple majority voting, globally-weighted majority voting, locally-weighted majority voting, and JLF.
+The global weighting is inversely proportional to each atlas' average $T_1$ intensity difference from the target.
 Local weighting is done similarly using voxel-specific intensity differences.
-Our implementation of JLF takes as input the same two-dimensional slices as the other procedures for a direct comparison.

-Figure \ref{fig:0592MASegs} displays the manual segmentation along with that which is obtained by thresholding the posterior inclusion probabilities at 0.5.
-Bayesian label fusion attains a Dice coefficient of $D = 0.773$.
-The next closest segmentation is produced by JLF ($D =0.693$), followed by locally-weighted majority voting ($D = 0.647$), simple majority voting ($D = 0.632$) and globally-weighted majority voting ($D = 0.631$).
-Since only healthy brains are used as atlases, there is a clear tendency for the established methods to over-segment the hippocampus.
-In contrast, by explicitly incorporating the estimated gray matter pattern as a predictor, our model is able to more closely follow the visible contours in the image.
-The result is considerably stronger agreement between our approach and the manual segmentation.
+Figure \ref{fig:0592MASegs} displays one slice of the manual segmentation along with that which is obtained by thresholding the posterior inclusion probabilities at 0.5.
+The hippocampus is a relatively small structure compared to the full three-dimensional image (as can be seen in, e.g., Supplementary Figure 4).
+In this case, \cite{TahaHanbury15} argue that the Dice coefficient defined in Section \ref{sec:Simulation} is not the best measure for evaluating a segmentation.
+However, the {\em volume} of the hippocampus is important for volumetry in the study of AD progression.
+Thus, we follow the suggestion of \cite{TahaHanbury15} and use the volume similarity as an evaluative metric, defined as $VS = 1 - |FN - FP|/(2TP + FP + FN)$, where $FN, FP,$ and $TP$ denote false negatives, false positives, and true positives, respectively.
+Bayesian label fusion attains $VS = 0.989$.
+This is competitive with JLF, the current state-of-the-art ($VS =0.997$), and superior to both simple and weighted voting procedures.
+(VS values are displayed in Figure \ref{fig:0592MASegs}.)